santthosh/node-api-factory/README.md

 Quick way to spec API with node.js

 ## Getting Started
-1. Install the module with: `npm install node-api-factory` or add it to package.json
+1. Install the module with: `npm install api-factory` or add it to package.json

 2. `require` node-api-factory in an js file as shown below, alternatively you can just run node-api-factory straight from install location